Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations: Additional Results and Experiments

+\paragraph{Bayesian model selection for deep learning.} \looseness=-1 Marginal likelihood approximations have recently enabled gradient-based hyperparameter optimisation for deep neural networks~\citep{immer2021scalable, ober2021global, antoran2022probabilistic}.
+Laplace approximations~\citep{mackay1992practical} with structured Hessian approximations, such as \kfac~\citep{martens2015optimizing, botev2017practical}, or linearisation have been shown to improve generalisation, for example, by optimising weight regularisation~\citep{immer2021scalable, daxberger2021laplace} and learning length-scales of convolutions~\citep{antoran2022probabilistic}.
+Other approximate inference methods that rely on ensembling or sampling do not directly apply to marginal likelihood estimation while common methods like mean-field variational inference~\citep{blundell2015weight} or last-layer approaches~\citep{ober2021promises, daxberger2021laplace, schwoebel2022layer} have been shown to fail for model selection.
+We therefore focus on Laplace approximations and extend them to enable gradient-based optimisation of more complex hyperparameters like invariances.

-We consider a supervised learning task with data set $\D = \{(\vx_n, \vy_n)\}_{n=1}^N$ consisting of $N$ inputs $\vx \in \R^D$ and targets $\vy \in \R^C$.
-Our goal is to learn the function $\vf: \R^D \to \R^C$ that relates the inputs and outputs, which we represent as a neural network $\vf(\vx,\param)$ with parameters $\param$.
-We control which solutions for $\vf$ are preferred over others (i.e., the \emph{inductive bias}) with hyperparameters $\hypothesis$.
-Invariance is a particularly helpful inductive bias that constrains the output of $\vf$ to remain similar for certain transformations of the input $\vx$.
-Our goal is to determine what invariance to use together with the network weights.
+We consider a supervised learning task with dataset $\D = \{(\vx_n, \vy_n)\}_{n=1}^N$ consisting of $N$ inputs $\vx \in \R^D$ and targets $\vy \in \R^C$.
+Our goal is to learn the function $\vf: \R^D \to \R^C$ that relates the inputs and outputs, which we represent as a neural network $\vf(\vx;\param)$ with parameters $\param$.
+We control which solutions for $\vf$ are preferred over others (i.e.,~the \emph{inductive bias}) with hyperparameters $\hypothesis$, which parameterise the prior over $\param$ and $\vf$.
+Invariance is a particularly helpful inductive bias that constrains the output of $\vf$ to remain similar for certain transformations of the input $\vx$, which can improve generalisation by allowing a single datapoint to inform predictions for a wider range of inputs.
+Our goal is to learn useful invariances together with the network weights.

-Invariance specifies a preference for functions which are more constrained.
-This improves generalisation by allowing a single datapoint to inform predictions for a wider range of inputs.
-However, selecting the right invariances is hard because they do not necessarily improve the fit to the training data when compared to an unconstrained function $\vf$.

-Currently, inductive biases are selected with cross-validation, which trains models with different inductive biases, and selects those with good performance on a validation set (trial-and-error).
-Bayesian model selection provides a convenient alternative, which allows gradient-based optimisation and does not require separate validation data.